 First, we performed subgroup analyses for the primary outcome of dementia stratified by sex, age, heart failure, hypertension, diabetes, stroke/TIA, vascular disease, CHA2DS2-VASc, cardioversion or repeated ablation, and anticoagulation.
 Second, propensity score weighting was used to account for the differences in baseline characteristics between patients who underwent ablation and those who were treated with medical therapy alone.
 The weight was calculated as 1 - propensity score for the ablated patients, and the propensity score for the drug-treated patients.
 This weight is used to calculate the average treatment effect for the population.
 The balance between the treatment populations was evaluated by standardized differences of all baseline covariates using a threshold of 0.1 to indicate imbalance.
 Third, we conducted a stratified analysis based on whether the drug-treated patients were treated with antiarrhythmic or with rate control drugs only.

-We used “falsification analysis” to determine whether ablation was associated with lower rates of urinary tract infections, influenza, Varicella-zoster, and fall accidents that should not be lower with ablation and would indicate that the population receiving ablation was different in ways that would result in reduced mortality or stroke that had nothing to do with ablation.23
+We performed a “falsification analysis” to determine whether ablation was associated with lower rates of urinary tract infections, influenza, Varicella-zoster, and fall accidents that should not be lower with ablation and would indicate that the population receiving ablation was different in ways that would result in reduced mortality or stroke that had nothing to do with ablation.23

 A two-sided P-values of < 0.05 were considered significant.
 Statistical analyses were conducted using SAS version 9.3 (SAS Institute, Cary, NC, USA) and R version 3.3.2 (The R Foundation, www.R-project.org).